-Beginning September 1, 2004, the Department of Homeland Security began collecting a congressionally mandated fee to cover the costs of SEVIS, the Student and Exchange Visitor Information System.
+The Department of Homeland Security collects a congressionally mandated fee to cover the costs of SEVIS, the Student and Exchange Visitor Information System.
 For additional information about this program, please see SEVIS on the web at: www.ice.gov/sevis/1901.